New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Problem: "I'll meditate 1 hour, exercise 90 minutes, and eat perfectly starting tomorrow."

-Why it fails: Too many new behaviors overwhelm your prefrontal cortex's limited capacity for effortful control.
+Why it fails: Too many new behaviors overwhelm prefrontal capacity.
+The anterior cingulate can't manage multiple effortful processes simultaneously.

 Solution: Start with ONE habit.
-Master it (5-8 weeks) until it transfers to basal ganglia control.
+Master it (5-8 weeks of dorsal striatum encoding).
 Then add the next.

 Mistake 2: Relying on Motivation